218-220 N. Centre Street,

 1 person favorited this theater

-Opened on 21st November 1927, the Capitol Theatre was, at the time, one of the largest theaters built in Pennsylvania, seating over 2,700, and designed in ornate Spanish Colonial style, complete with elaborate plaster-work throughout the interior and a quasi-Art Deco style style facade, with terra cotta decoration.
+Opened on 21st November 1927, the Capitol Theatre was, at the time, one of the largest theatres built in Pennsylvania, seating over 2,700, and designed in ornate Spanish Colonial style, complete with elaborate plaster-work throughout the interior and a quasi-Art Deco style style facade, with terra cotta decoration.

 The Capitol Theatre was also designed for sound movies, although it also had a stage for vaudeville and stage shows, including beauty pageants, held during its early decades of operation.